jaromilfrossard/gANOVA/README.md

 # gANOVA

 This package provides a modification of the `lmer()` function from the `lme4` package.
 It estimates a spherical correlation of random effects when interacting fixed factors with random samples.
-The method is explained in detail in (The correlation structure of mixed effects models with crossed random effects in controlled experiments)[https://arxiv.org/abs/1903.10766].
+The method is explained in detail in [The correlation structure of mixed effects models with crossed random effects in controlled experiments](https://arxiv.org/abs/1903.10766).

 Currently `lme4` has the possibiliy to estimate the spherical random effects using `+ (1|id:f)`.
 However the parametrization used in `lme4` puts constraints on lower interaction parameters, such that the covariance estimated using `+ (1|id) + (1|id:f)` may have the variance of `(1|id)` estimated at the boundary (or simply 0). `gANOVA` reparametrizes the covariance matrix in order to extend the range of parameters such that variance of lower interactions estimated at 0 happen less.